VISITE GRATUITE ART NOUVEAU DE RIGA

 1940 Soviet Occupation:

-Following the Soviet occupation in 1940, the authorities initiated mass arrests and deportations of individuals deemed as anti-Soviet elements.
-This included political figures, military officers, and other perceived threats to the Soviet regime.
+Following the Soviet occupation in 1940-41, the authorities initiated mass arrests and deportations of individuals deemed to be anti-Soviet.
+This included political figures, military officers, and other perceived threats to the occupying Soviet regime.

 1941 Nazi German Occupation:

-Nazi Germany invaded the Soviet Union, and Latvia fell under German occupation.
+Nazi Germany invaded the Soviet Union in 1941, and Latvia fell under Nazi German occupation.
 Many Latvians were initially hopeful that the Germans would bring independence, but their hopes were quickly dashed as the Nazis established a brutal occupation.
+Tens of thousands of Latvian Jews would be systematically murdered under the Nazi's.

 1944 Soviet Reoccupation:

 The Red Army reclaimed Latvia from the Germans in 1944.
-Latvia was reintegrated into the Soviet Union as one of the Soviet Socialist Republics (SSRs).
+Latvia was forcibly reintegrated into the Soviet Union and became one of the Soviet Socialist Republics (SSRs).

 Post-War Period: